Azure/azure-sdk/docs/policies/reviewprocess.md

 - For Python, use [stubgen from mypy](https://github.com/python/mypy/blob/master/docs/source/stubgen.rst) to produce a single file with your public API surface.
 Submit the output of stubgen as a PR for the [azure-sdk-for-python](http://github.com/azure/azure-sdk-for-python) repository.

 For all other languages, send a request to the [Architecture Board] to discuss the best format on individual basis.

-## Requesting an API review with the board

-To request a review:

-1. [Submit an issue](https://github.com/Azure/azure-sdk/issues/new/choose) to the [Architecture Board].
-If the service is pre-release and not yet publicly disclosed, use the private repository([azure-sdk-pr](https://github.com/Azure/azure-sdk-pr)).
-After creating the issue, email the [Architecture Board](mailto:adparch@microsoft.com) to communicate specific requests such as scheduling, invite lists, etc.
-    - Ensure you provide all information (or direct links to the information) for ease of review.
-2. A review with the entire review board will be scheduled.
-3. After the review is completed, the architecture board will publish recommendations.

 {% include refs.md %}